How to choose the right care

 Adviser Louise helped the family sort a care package when her father came home from hospital.
 But when he died, her mother refused to go into a care home.
 Louise helped them find a 24-hour care package, with the option of a care home later.
 “It’s working out very well,” says Tina.
 “It was wonderful to find a professional who could see the bigger picture.
 I’d recommend the Care Planning and Social Care Advice service to anyone.”

-Care Advice: How Benenden Health Can Help You
+Care Advice: How Benenden Health Can Help it's Members

 The Benenden Health Care Planning and Social Care Advice service can help members with: